Astro-Sean/escatter/README.md

 > [!NOTE]
-> The code is under active development through collaborations with Harvard University with an accompanying paper in preparation - Please direct any questions to [me](mailto:sean.brennan@astro.su.se).
+> The code is under active development with an accompanying paper in preparation - Please direct any questions to [me](mailto:sean.brennan@astro.su.se).

 ## Toy Model